TypeFox/monaco-components/packages/monaco-editor-react/README.md

 }
 ```

-You can then access the `current` property of the ref to get a refernce to your component.
-This can then be used to invoke the executeCommands function present in the component.
+You can then access the `current` property of the ref to get a reference to your component.
+This can then be used to invoke the `executeCommands` function present in the component.

 ```ts
 this.myRef.current.executeCommand('myCustomCommand', args...);
 ```

 This will return an instance of `Thenable`, which should contain the returned data of executing your custom command.
-As you can imagine, this is incredibly helpful for getting internal access for specific language handilng, but without needing details about the internals of your language server to do it.
+As you can imagine, this is incredibly helpful for getting internal access for specific language handling, but without needing details about the internals of your language server to do it.